Luna Blaise

-Luna Blaise Boyd (October 1, 2001) is an American actress.
-She gained recognition for her roles in the sitcom Fresh Off The Boat (2015–2018) and sci-fi drama series Manifest (2018–2023).
-In 2025, she starred in the science fiction action film Jurassic World Rebirth.
+Luna Blaise Boyd is a Scottish-American actress.
+In 2015, she made her film debut in Memoria and subsequently gained recognition for her roles in the sitcom Fresh Off The Boat (2015–2018) and supernatural drama series Manifest (2018–2023).
+In 2025, she starred in the top-grossing science fiction film Jurassic World Rebirth, which brought her to greater attention.

 Early life

-Blaise was born in Los Angeles, California, to father Paul Boyd, a director from Glasgow, Scotland, and mother Angelyna Martinez-Boyd, a second-generation Mexican-American actress from San Antonio, Texas.
+Blaise was born in Los Angeles, California, to father Paul Boyd, a Scottish director from Glasgow, and mother Angelyna Martinez-Boyd, a second-generation Mexican-American actress from San Antonio, Texas.

 Career

 Early roles and recognition

 Blaise began acting at the age of six with a cameo appearance in the 2008 film Vicious Circle.
 In 2013, she was cast as Young Nina in the indie art film, Memoria, executive produced by James Franco, who also starred in the film.